 Deciding whether to travel solo or with another person is an essential question to ask—and a decision not to be taken lightly.
 If you aren’t sure whether your next trip is fit for a one-man show, or if you’d be better off with a buddy, here are nine things to keep in mind before you pack your bags.

-CON: Traveling to a place with a foreign language always offers up its challenges, but with a travel partner, you can work together to creatively communicate with the locals.
-It is convenient to have someone else as you work your way through a local language, and you may even be lucky enough to have a travel partner who has a flair for the foreign tongue.
-If you know some Spanish and she speaks German, touring Europe is a lot easier.
+CON: Traveling to a place with a foreign language always offers up challenges, but with a travel partner, you can work together to creatively communicate with the locals.
+It’s convenient to have someone else who speaks your language as you work on communicating in a local language, and you may even be lucky enough to have a travel partner who has a flair for the foreign tongue.

 “What do you want to eat tonight?”

 “I’m not sure.
 You?”

 “Not too picky, really.
 What about that street cart around the corner?”

 “Eh, not really feeling street food tonight.
 What about that nice Indian restaurant we saw?”

 “I don’t really want Indian tonight.
 How about we just cook in our hostel kitchen?”